SciTools/.github/templates/benchmarks/README.md

   file system as the Conda package cache.
 - Using an alternative Conda package cache location during the benchmark run, e.g. via the `$CONDA_PKGS_DIRS` environment variable.
-- Moving your Iris repo to the same file system as the Conda package cache.
+- Moving your repo checkout to the same file system as the Conda package cache.

 ### Environment variables